The history of the Kelly Kettle®

 The Kelly family still provide a Boat Hire & Ghillie service on Lough Conn.
 Visiting anglers are as intrigued today as they were some hundred years ago with the speed at which the water can be boiled and through word of mouth, these anglers have spread word about the kettles worldwide.
 To this day, the Kelly-Kettle / Volcano-Kettle is still the centerpiece in any campsite.
 If you have seen one in action, you will understand why!

-Increasingly gaining in popularity, our company now sells our Kettles all over the world from the USA, Canada, UK, Scandinavia, the Netherlands, Germany and as far away as Zambia & Australia.
-Once exclusively used by anglers, Kelly kettles are now been used by all types of outdoor enthusiasts such as explorers, kayakers, hill walkers, car campers, scouts, gardeners or as a vital item in wilderness survival kits.
+Increasingly gaining in popularity, our company now sells our Kettles all over the world from the USA, Canada, UK, Scandinavia, the Netherlands, Germany, Russia and as far away as Japan, Zambia, South Korea & Australia.
+Once exclusively used by anglers, Kelly Kettles are now seen as essential camping equipment and are been used by all types of outdoor enthusiasts such as explorers, Kayakers, hill walkers, Car Campers, Scouts, Hunters, Gardeners or as a vital item in Emergency Preparedness & Wilderness Survival Kits.